botman/docs/sending.md

 ## Introduction

-Bots have to send messages to deliver information and present an interface for their functionality.
+Bots send messages to deliver information and present an interface for their functionality.
 BotMan can send messages in several different ways, depending on the type and number of messages that will be sent.

 Single message replies to incoming commands can be sent using the `$bot->reply()` function.

-Multi-message replies, particularly those that present questions for the end user to respond to, can be sent using the `$bot->startConversation()` function and the related [conversation](/__version__/conversations) sub-functions.
+Multi-message replies, particularly those that present questions for the end user to respond to, are sent using the `$bot->startConversation()` function and the related [conversation](/__version__/conversations) sub-functions.

-Bots can originate messages - that is, send a message based on some internal logic or external stimulus - using `$bot->say()` method.
+Bots can also originate messages - that means, sending messages based on some internal logic or external stimulus - using the `$bot->say()` method.

 <a id="single-message-replies"></a>